(612620) 2003 SQ317

-' is a classical trans-Neptunian object and member of Haumea family from the Kuiper belt located in the outermost regions of the Solar System, approximately 300 kilometers in diameter.
+' is a classical trans-Neptunian object and member of the Haumea family from the Kuiper belt located in the outermost regions of the Solar System, approximately 300 kilometers in diameter.
 It was first observed on 23 September 2003, by astronomers of the Canada–France Ecliptic Plane Survey at Mauna Kea Observatories on Hawaii.
 The surface of is made of water ice.

 Physical properties

 The orbits of multiple objects in the Haumea family. is not shown in the diagram, though its orbit is similar to that of other objects in the Haumea family.

 is a classical Kuiper belt object (cubewano) belonging to the hot population.
 Its size estimated to lie between 150 and 450 km based on a range of plausible albedos.
 The object has a large light curve amplitude of about 0.85, which indicates that it has an extremely elongated shape or is a contact binary.
 In the former case the density of is estimated at 0.86 g/cm^{3} and its axis ratios at 0.55 and 0.41.
 If is a contact binary, which is actually more likely, the density is estimated at 2.67 g/cm^{3}.
 In the latter case, the components are also thought to be unequal in size with the mass ratio of about 0.3 and axis ratios of about 0.8 and 0.5, respectively, for the primary and secondary components.